jsermeno/pretty-display/README.md

 # pretty-display: typeclass for human-readable display

 In Haskell the `Show` typeclass displays the structure of a value as valid haskell code.
-However, there are times when you want to provide a richer display for a value while still retaining the benefits of derived `Show` instances.
-This can be especially useful when working interactively in ghci. `pretty-display` provides the `Display` typeclass for just this purpose.
+However, there are times when you want to provide a richer display for a value while still retaining the benefits of having derived `Show` instances.
+This can be especially useful when working interactively in ghci. `pretty-display` provides a tiny registered package with the `Display` typeclass for just this purpose.

 # GHCi usage